Words with similar contexts have similar meanings

 Word embeddings

-Let's represent words using low-dimensional vectors
+• Represent words as low-dimensional vectors

-• Capture the similarity between terms (e.g. food|meal, bad|awful, etc)
+• Capture semantic and syntactic similarities between words (e.g. food|meal, bad|awful, etc)

-• Most values are non-zero
+• Most vector elements are non-zero

 Benefits